sqrl-lang/sqrl/website/source/index.md

-title: SQRL
+title: SQRL - Introduction
 ---

 # SQRL

 **A Safe, Stateful Rules Language for Event Streams**

+### This is a **beta release**.

+The code here *was* used by Smyte pre-acquisition but has not been tested in a production since it was extracted from the code base.
+We plan to work with the community on making it production ready, but we want to set expectations correctly.
+We hope you find it useful. :squirrel:

+### Why SQRL

-SQRL is a language and runtime designed to stop a variety of attacks on large social websites and marketplaces.
+At Smyte we needed a solution that would allow our customers to write their own rules to fight spam on their websites.
+We wanted to provide a powerful tool but with a simple language that reads like SQL.
+SQRL is a language and runtime that has been used to stop a variety of attacks on large social websites and marketplaces.

-It provides a simple language that reads like SQL, but allows analysts to quickly and safely deploy rules to stop abusive users.

 ## Getting Started